What You Need To Know To Protect Your Kids & Assets During A Pandemic

-COVID-19 has most of us scared of the unknown right now, but what happens when family law matters are thrown into the mix?
+COVID-19 has most of us scared of the unknown right now, but what happens when family law matters such as child custody are thrown into the mix?

 With the current panic over Coronavirus, many of our family law clients are wondering how they should respond.
 It’s essential that you protect your rights, and your children’s rights during this time.